ApiLogicServer/Docs/docs/Sample-Genai.md

 als genai --using=genai_demo.prompt --gen-using-file=system/genai/temp/chatgpt_retry.txt
 ```

+&nbsp;

+CLI Notes (effective as of release 11.00.22):

+* Projects are created in the your current working folder (typically the manager root directory).
+They were formerly created adjacent to the `gen-using-file`.

+* The project name is the last node of `--using`.
+This is a required argument, since it denotes the project directory name.

 We have seen failures such as:

 * duplicate definition of `DECIMAL` (we hand-fix the response to fix this)